"I will not feel deprived when I turn down junk food.

-They are made with oats, almond butter and chia seeds so they are full of plant based protein and iron that provide long lasting energy and keep you full.
-Oats are a whole grain meaning they release long term energy without a crash so your energy level is maintained and you aren’t looking for a snack 30 minutes after eating.
+They are made with oats, almond butter and chia seeds so they are full of plant based protein and iron that provides long lasting energy and keep you full.
+The oats are a whole grain and release long term energy without a crash so your energy level is maintained and you aren’t looking for a snack 30 minutes after eating.
 Coconut is also full of iron and potassium and is a healthy fat providing much needed nutrients to your heart and working to keep inflammation down.

-These bites are the absoulte perfect school or work snack as they will satisfy your sweet tooth and keep you full.
-You can put them in yours or your kids lunch for a much healthier option than a pre packaged snack.
+These bites make a great school or work snack as they will satisfy your sweet tooth and keep you full.
+You can put them in yours or your kids lunch for a healthier option than a pre packaged snack.
 They are also great for after school or before a workout or sports activity.

-These are a delicious and healthy snack or dessert and are great to give to kids since they taste so good.
-You can make them nut free by subbing sunflower seed butter for almond butter.
+You can make these nut free by subbing sunflower seed butter for almond butter.

 I like to make a double batch and freeze them in two's so they are easy to grab on busy mornings.

-Combine all the "dry" ingredients in a large mixing bowl until they are well mixed.
+Combine all the "dry" ingredients in a large mixing bowl until they are well combined.
 Add in the brown rice syrup and almond butter and stir well until it looks like a “dough”.
-It wil get tough to stir.
-Roll the dough into golf ball sized balls and refrigerate until firm - about 30 minutes.
+It will get tough to stir.
+Roll the dough with your hands into golf ball sized balls and refrigerate until firm - about 30 minutes.

 Store these delicious energy balls in the fridge in an airtight container for up to 5 days or in the freezer for up to a month.
-They can travel for lunch or snaks unrefrigerated - they jsut keep their form best in the fridge.
+They can travel for lunch or snacks unrefrigerated - they just keep their form best in the fridge.